City-Hochhaus Leipzig: Panorama

 Due to the height and location of the house in the city center, it offers a panoramic view of the entire city.
 Since 1972, the Panorama Café had been on the 26th and 27th floor during the GDR era, but was closed in 1991.
 In 2002, after the renovation of the house, the new panorama restaurant was opened.
 The restaurant now operates under the name "Plate of Art".
 It was redesigned in 2007 according to plans by the architect Rüdiger Renno and the designer Till Brömme.

 A staircase leads from the restaurant floor to the open viewing platform on the 31st floor.
 At a height of 120 m, it provides a good overview of the city center and far beyond the Leipzig area.
 Only towards the east-southeast does the spire obstruct the view.
-Among other things, if the air is clear enough, there are Fichtelberg (110 km), Auersberg (100 km), Kulpenberg, Wurmberg, Brocken (132 km), Viktorshöhe (98 km) and even some Ore Mountains peaks in the Czech Republic (e.g. Jeleni Hora, 109 km) to see.
+Among other things, if the air is clear enough, there are Fichtelberg (110 km), Auersberg (100 km), Kulpenberg, Wurmberg, Brocken (132 km), Viktorshöhe (98 km) and even some Ore Mountains peaks in the Czech Republic (e.g. Jelení hora, 109 km to the southeast) to see.
 The platform is a popular tourist destination.